 “You are not dressed for school,” I said to my 13-year-old daughter, “It’s 8:15.”
 She looked at me with that blank stare only an overwhelmed thirteen-year old can give.
 I knew that look.
 Her four older sisters each had their own look when they were overwhelmed, and after a few times, I could tell.
 I knew, also, that in spite of what I had planned for that morning, it would be set aside.

 When a teenager is having issues, the signs are usually visible.
-They include crying, moping, angry outbursts, withdrawal, and physical ailments such as headaches, stomach aches, or unusual body pains.
+They include crying, irritability, moping, angry outbursts, withdrawal, and physical ailments such as headaches, stomach aches, and unusual body pains.
 When questioned, a teenager does not readily respond and appears to be uncooperative.

 For parents, it is easy to tell a teenager to “straighten up.”
 I have learned from sad experience that this does not work.
 My thirteen-year-old required lots of love, patience, and listening.
 A teenager’s problems are never convenient, especially for the parent.
 The parent who chooses not to take the time when the troublesome behavior starts will have to take the time later in front of school officials, public officers, or health practitioners.
 Teens with issues do not get over their problems easily and the affects quickly spread to other areas of the teen’s life.

 Reflective listening techniques work well to get the teen talking and keep them going until the root of the problem is discovered.
 Remember, neither the parent nor the teen knows what the root of the problem is; it takes both working together to find it.
 The following conversation is an example of reflective listening by the parent:

 Parent: “You look frustrated, would you like to talk about it?”

 Parent: “I have some time, let’s sit down.”